replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/02-enabling-the-sdk/assignment.md

 SDK into our application.
 We make it easy for you to do this by providing a Helm chart you can drop into your chart as a dependency.
-When you deliver your Helm chart from the Replicated regisry, we'll embed your customer's license into the final chart.
+When you deliver your Helm chart from the Replicated registry, we'll embed your customer's license into the final chart.

 This injection serves a few purposes:

-1. The licese is available to your application logic through a call to an in-cluster SDK
+1. The license is available to your application logic through a call to an in-cluster SDK
-2. Accesss to your container images and other registry assets is secured using customer-specific credentials
+2. Provides customer-specific credentials to Accesss to your container images and other registry assets.
+We inject these into your Helm values so that you can use them to create the appropriate image pull secrets.
 3. The in-cluster service can connect securely to the Replicated vendor portal for telemetry, upgrade checks, etc.

 Adding the Dependency
 ======================

-Go to the the "Code Editor" tab and edit the file `Chart.yaml` in the source directory `harbor`.
+Go to the the "Manifest Editor" tab and edit the file `Chart.yaml` in the source directory `harbor`.
 You're going to make two changes to this file.